 Latency impact of PHY failure.
-We use three UEs simultaneously and measure the ping latency from the UEs to the application server at 10 ms intervals.
+We use three UEs simultaneously, and measure the ping latency from the UEs to the application server at 10 ms intervals.
 We trigger failover by manually terminating the primary PHY with a SIGKILL signal.
-We record the PHY failure time as the time when the L2-side Orion receives a notification about the PHY's failure from the switch middlebox.
+We record the PHY failure time at which the L2-side Orion receives a notification about the PHY's failure from the switch middlebox.

-Figure 9 shows the latency for each UE.
-To illustrate how the UE performance degradation during PHY migration resembles natural wireless signal impairments, we plot the ping latency for a $\approx$ 2 s period centered at the failure time, with 10 ms between pings.
+Figure 8 shows the latency for each UE.
+To illustrate how the UE performance degradation during PHY migration resembles natural wireless signal impairments, we plot the ping latency for a $\approx 2$ s period centered at the failure time, with 10 ms between pings.
 (We show results for shorter timescales in other experiments.)
 While the latency of two UEs (the OnePlus N10 and the Raspberry Pi) remains unaffected during migration, the latency of the Samsung A52s suffers a 15 ms spike.
 However, this resembles routine performance fluctuations, seen in the plot's far left and right.

 Downlink throughput during failover.
 To measure the effect of Slingshot's PHY failover on downlink throughput, we use iperf to send downlink traffic from an application server to the UE.
 We use a single UE in this experiment to measure the throughput in an isolated setting.
-Figure 10a shows the throughput measured at the UE, reported every 10 ms, zoomed and centered at the failure time.
+Figure 9a shows the throughput measured at the UE, reported every 10 ms, zoomed and centered at the failure time.
 We perform two separate measurements with TCP and UDP traffic.
 We find that Slingshot preserves the downlink connection without noticeable degradation in UE throughput.

 Uplink throughput during failover.
-Figure 10b shows results from a similar experiment as above, but for uplink throughput measured at the application server.
+Figure 9b shows results from a similar experiment as above, but for uplink throughput measured at the application server.
 We observe that after the failure, UDP throughput drops from around 15.8 Mbps to 7.4 Mbps, but recovers to 15.8 Mbps within 20 ms. Importantly, the UE retains connectivity for all 10 ms intervals, meeting our availability target.
 TCP's in-order delivery requirement makes its throughput more sensitive to the packets lost during PHY failure: throughput drops to zero for 80 ms and recovers fully 110 ms after PHY failure.
-However, the application server keeps receiving TCP packets for much of the 80 ms of period: its throughput jumps to 157 Mbps (cut off from Figure 10) when it finally receives the lost packets retransmitted by the UE's TCP stack.
-Note that we observe the drop only during failover; in case of planned migrations (dashed line in Figure 10b), there is no drop.